daking24/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group: Changes the owner to 'vincent' and the group owner to 'staff' for all the files and directories in the working directory.

+101-symbolic_link_permissions: changes the owner and the group owner of '_hello' which is a symbolic link to 'vincent' and 'staff' respectively.